 When looking for ways to reduce freight costs, there are two areas that shippers should focus on: contract negotiation and freight auditing.

-Negotiating the best rates can be a minefield when shipping freight due to the sheer volume of carriers—each with their own fee structures and competencies.
+Negotiating the best rates can be a minefield when shipping freight due to the sheer volume of carriers—each with its own fee structures and competencies.
 Often, shippers can feel overwhelmed by the marketplace, staying with the same providers despite rising costs and excessive fees.
 When it comes time to negotiate, without a deep understanding of the market, it can be difficult to ask for what is fair.

 A freight audit allows you to catch any errors that result in overcharging, like late deliveries, lost or damaged shipments, incorrect rates, duplicate charges, or faulty weight charges.
 To conduct a freight invoice audit, you need data.
 Typically, you would examine the shipment and payment records from the past 1-5 years.
 Keeping a regularly updated database makes this process easier.
 Once your data is ready, your auditor will search for errors in your charges, refunds, and credits.